-Background.
-On August 6, 2004, the Department of Commerce issued an antidumping duty order on imports of ironing tables from China (69 FR 47868).
-The Commission is conducting a review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The apply to this review:

-Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.
+Background.-On July 22, 2010, the Department of Commerce issued antidumping and countervailing duty orders on imports of certain potassium phosphate salts from China (75 FR

+42682-42684).
+The Commission is conducting reviews pursuant to section 751(c) of the Act, as amended (19 U.S.C.
+1675(c)), to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, Subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
+The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.

-Definitions.
-The following definitions
+Definitions.-The following definitions apply to these reviews:

-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.

-(2) The Subject Country in this review

-is China.

-(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination, the Commission found one Domestic Like Product consisting of floor-standing, metal-top ironing tables, coexistent with the scope.

-(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination, the Commission defined the Domestic Industry as U.S. producers of the
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Country in these reviews is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined three separate $Domestic\ Like$ Products comprised of the following potassium phosphate salts, in all grades (e.g., food grade or technical grade) and all forms (e.g., crushed, granule, powder, and fines), and whether anhydrous or in solution: (1) Anhydrous Monopotassium Phosphate ("MKP") (KH2PO4) (also known as Potassium dihydrogen phosphate, KDP, or Monobasic potassium phosphate; (2) anhydrous Dipotassium Phosphate ("DKP") (K2HPO4) (also known as Dipotassium salt, Dipotassium hydrogen orthophosphate, or Potassium phosphate, dibasic; and (3) Tetrapotassium Pyrophosphate ("TKPP") ($K_4P_2O_7$) (also known as normal potassium pyrophosphate, Diphosphoric acid, or Tetrapotassium - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determinations, the Commission defined three Domestic Industries as follows: (1) All domestic

-Domestic Like Product.
+1No response to this request for information is required if a currently valid Office of Management and Budget (OMB) number is not displayed; the OMB number is 3117-0016/USITC No. 15-5-335, expiration date June 30, 2017.
+Public reporting burden for the request is estimated to average 15 hours per response.
+Please send comments regarding the accuracy of this burden estimate to the Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.

+producers of MKP; (2) all domestic producers of DKP; and (3) all domestic producers of TKPP.

-(5) The Order Date is the date that the antidumping duty order under review became effective.
-In this review, the Order Date is August 6, 2004.
+(5) The Order Date is the date that the antidumping and countervailing duty orders under review became effective.
+In these reviews, the Order Date is July 22, 2010.